 Hark trained as a synthetic organic chemist, and his first laboratory LIBS applications were associated with his interest in forensics, an outgrowth of his work with latent fingerprint developing reagents, which are used for visualizing latent prints on porous surfaces like paper, cardboard, currency, wallpaper, etc.

-At that time he was working with “the U.S. Secret Service and some other three-letter agencies and saw a lot of value in the LIBS,” he says, so he wrote a proposal to see if he could acquire instrumentation.
+At that time he was working with “the U.S. Secret Service and some other three-letter agencies that saw a lot of value in the LIBS,” he says, so he wrote a proposal to see if he could acquire instrumentation.
 Hark used his grant to build his own system, using individual components, for geological analysis and exploratory work with forensics.

-When he learned the U.S. Army Research Laboratory in Aberdeen, Maryland, was focusing on hazmat detection as an extension of LIBS, providing rapid answers in the field for first responders, he utilized his training as a hazmat technician and his experience with emerging LIBS technology to support a project with funding provided by Congress.
+When he learned the U.S. Army Research Laboratory was focusing on hazmat detection as an extension of LIBS, providing rapid answers in the field for first responders, he utilized his training as a hazmat technician and his experience with emerging LIBS technology to support a project with funding provided by Congress.
 The project was fruitful for the development of LIBS and for Hark, who eventually got a nice laboratory LIBS system.

-Cultural heritage science applications
+Cultural heritage science — paintings and pigments

 Still using the laboratory LIBS system, Hark then became deeply involved in cultural heritage science work.
 He spent an entire sabbatical year in London working at the Victoria and Albert Museum using techniques such as X-ray fluorescence spectroscopy and Raman spectroscopy to analyze pigments in manuscripts and paintings.
 He later continued this work using the first handhelds, from SciAps.